-OVERVIEW.
+OVERVIEW

 The policy is designed to meet the demands and needs of people who wish to help protect against the financial impact of your incapacity on you or your family's lifestyle.
-The monthly benefit is designed to be used to help cover monthly mortgage or rent payments, or other living expenses.
+The monthly benefit can be used to help cover monthly rent payments, or other living expenses.